mudkipAstronaut/mudkipAstronaut/README.md

 ### Hi there I'm Andres

-I am a student at the University of Georgia (UGA) studying Computer Science.
+#### I am a student at the University of Georgia (UGA) studying Computer Science.

-I am also the current Team Lead for the Flight Software Team at UGA's [Small Satellite Research Lab](http://smallsat.uga.edu/)
+#### I am also the current Team Lead for the Flight Software Team at UGA's [Small Satellite Research Lab](http://smallsat.uga.edu/) (SSRL)
+---
+I am currently learning about deep learning in addition to all the embedded software and flight software I'm learning and researching about at the SSRL.
+I am also looking to collab on any cool projects or any deep learning research or any flight software.

 <!--
 **mudkipAstronaut/mudkipAstronaut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.